DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 ## What we changed

+### Setting up and managing user permissions

 The ‘set up interviews’ permission is now shown:

 - as an option when a user is invited
 - as an option when a user’s permissions are changed
 - in a user’s details, if the user being viewed has the permission
 - in the ‘user permissions’ section of the user’s account, if they have the permission

+### Application pages

+If a an application has a status of ‘received’ or ‘interviewing’ we show a prompt which includes:

+- the date and time when the application will be automatically rejected
+- buttons for actions based on the status of the application and the user’s permissions

+Now that interviews have been split from making decisions, we need to change the possible combinations of buttons to:

+- ‘make decision’ and ‘set up interview’ - if the status is ‘received’ and the user has both permissions
+- ‘set up interview’ - if the status is ‘received’ and the user only has ‘set up interviews’ permission
+- ‘make decision’ - if the user only has ‘make decisions’ permission, whatever the status
+- no buttons - if none of the other combinations of buttons apply

 ## Future considerations